pauljonescodes/Rutgers-University-Notes/Computer Science/Information and Data Management.md

     process down the page.
 Also the values of $A$ and $B$ shown refer to their valleys in main-memory buffers, not necessarily to their values on disk.

+:   The transactions are executed non-interleaved (see example above)
+	i.e., a serial schedule is one in which no transaction starts until a running transaction has ended.

 #### Serializable Schedules